Exploring the benefits of a credit scoring model with alternative sources like digital footprint instead of credit

-Building a solid, efficient credit scoring model in the digital era is challenging, yet entirely possible.
-The challenging part is about trusting the information you will acquire through standard KYC processes.
+Building a solid, efficient online credit scoring model in the digital era is challenging, yet entirely possible.
+The challenging part is about trusting the personal information you will acquire through standard KYC processes.
 It’s also about avoiding fraud from stolen identities and synthetic identities.

 The easy part is that users’ digital footprint is increasingly large, and available to aggregate with the right tools.
 Using a phone, email or social media profiling solution, you should have no problem enriching data and digital footprints from users who are considered unbanked, or to confirm their identity.

-Once you know they are who they claim to be, it will be easier to understand if they can access loans, how much they could borrow, and how fast they can pay them back to ensure your loaning business can grow safely.
+Once a digital footprint helps you know they are who they claim to be, it will be easier to understand if they can access loans, how much they could borrow, and how fast they can pay them back to ensure your loaning business can grow safely.